Andros Townsend: Newcastle United

 On 26 January 2016, having still not started a league match, Tottenham agreed a transfer fee with Newcastle United for Townsend, reportedly £12 million.
 Before the fee had been announced, Townsend had already tweeted a goodbye message, and stated "As soon as I knew of Newcastle's interest they were the only club I wanted to join...Two of the best positions you can play in football are centre-forward and left wing at Newcastle.
 I've got the chance.
 I could never turn that down.
 I can't wait to play my first game at St James' Park".
 The transfer was confirmed the following day, a five-and-a-half-year contract but with the club declining to disclose the fee.
 On signing, his new manager, Newcastle head coach Steve McClaren, said of Townsend that he is a "winger with an old-fashioned style.
 He can play on the right or the left, is two-footed, quick, very direct and loves taking on defenders and crossing the ball."
 According to Sky Sports, the transfer had been under negotiation for a week and Newcastle had initially wanted Townsend on loan, and then had a transfer offer of £10.5m rejected.

 Despite his debut for Newcastle being in a disappointing team performance in an away defeat, at the next match, his home debut, he was given a standing ovation after a Man of the Match performance which saw Newcastle climb out of the relegation places.
-His first goal for the club came in his third match, a shot from just outside the area, but it was just a 90th minute consolation goal in a 5–1 away defeat to Chelsea.
+His first goal for the club came in his third match, a shot from just outside the area, but it was just a 90th minute consolation goal in a 5–1 away defeat to Chelsea and the club was relegated to the Championship at the end of the season.

 Crystal Palace

 On 1 July 2016, Townsend joined Premier League club Crystal Palace on a five-year contract from Newcastle following their relegation to the Championship.
 Palace triggered his £13 million release clause just six months after he joined from Tottenham.
 He was originally assigned the number 17 shirt for his first season with Palace.
 However, after Yannick Bolasie left for Everton, Townsend was reassigned the vacant number 10 shirt previously worn by Bolasie.
 On 13 August 2016, Townsend made his debut in a 1–0 defeat against West Bromwich Albion in the Premier League.
 He scored his first goal for the club in a 4–1 victory over Stoke City in the league on 18 September.

-On 22 December 2018, Townsend scored a 30-yard volley in a 3–2 win against Manchester City in the league.
+On 22 December 2018, Townsend scored a 30-yard volley in a 3–2 league win against Manchester City.
 His strike was later voted as Premier League Goal of the Month for December and Premier League Goal of the Season, as well as making the shortlist for the 2019 FIFA Puskás Award.